StellarGitScholar/old_repo/README.md

-This repo is for my C project
+This repository is for my C projects